Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Truly Q-based Distribution Matching via Value Flow

+The reach of this mechanism extends further than it might initially appear.
+Even a single demonstration trajectory induces a potentially large predecessor tree under the environment dynamics—the set of all states from which the demonstrated trajectory is reachable.
+Recursive value flow propagates high Q-values through this tree, enabling Dual Q-DM to recover expert behavior well beyond demonstrations. \cref{fig:illustration}(c) confirms this effect: greedy actions correctly point toward the expert trajectory across the entire grid, including states far from the demonstration.

+This dynamic programming analysis thus yields a new mechanistic understanding of Q-based IL: value flow, not merely online interactions, is the essential mechanism for generalization beyond demonstrations.

-\textbf{Practical Implementation.} We conclude this section with a deep implementation of Dual Q-DM that incorporates Bellman constraints via penalization.
+\begin{AIbox}{Takeaway:} Value flow, driven by Bellman constraints, propagates learning signals from demonstrated to unvisited states through environment dynamics, equipping Dual Q-DM to generalize beyond demonstrations and mitigate compounding errors. \end{AIbox} \textbf{Practical Implementation.} We conclude this section with a deep implementation of Dual Q-DM that incorporates Bellman constraints via penalization.

-where $\mathrm{ReLU} (x) = \max \{0, x \}$, $\gD^{\text{online}}$ is the online replay buffer and $\beta > 0$ controls the strengths of the Bellman constraints.
-This penalty term imposes a quadratic penalty whenever the learned Q-function violates the Bellman constraints, encouraging the solution to remain feasible.
-More importantly, it is evaluated over the \emph{entire online dataset}, ensuring that Bellman constraints hold across a broad state-action space beyond the demonstrations, which is essential for generalization as suggested by our theoretical analysis. \cref{alg:practical_dual_qdm} in \cref{app:practical_implementation} outlines the full procedure.
+where $\mathrm{ReLU} (x) = \max \{0, x \}$, $\gD^{\text{online}}$ is the online replay buffer and $\beta > 0$ controls the strength of Bellman constraints.
+This penalty term imposes a quadratic penalty whenever the learned Q-function violates Bellman constraints, encouraging the solution to remain feasible.
+More importantly, it is evaluated over the \emph{entire online dataset}, enabling value flow to propagate beyond the immediate neighborhood of demonstrations and reach a wider range of unvisited states, which is essential for broad generalization as suggested by our theoretical analysis. \cref{alg:practical_dual_qdm} in \cref{app:practical_implementation} outlines the full procedure.

 Several recent Q-based IL methods \citep{lsiq2023, rize2025karimi} incorporate regularization terms with similar forms, interpreting them as ``implicit reward regularizers'' for training stability.
-In contrast, our work uncovers a fundamental RL mechanism: Bellman constraints propagate Q-value information through environment dynamics from visited to unvisited states, enabling generalization beyond demonstrations.
-A detailed comparison is provided in Appendix \ref{subsec:comparison}.
+In contrast, our work uncovers a fundamental value flow mechanism essential for generalization.
+A detailed comparison between different Q-based IL methods is provided in Appendix \ref{subsec:comparison}.